ackurtzy/text-to-image/README.md

 # Text-to-Image Diffusion Model using Quick, Draw!
 Dataset

 ## Overview

 This repository implements a **Text-to-Image Diffusion Model** trained on rasterized versions of the [Google Quick, Draw!
-Dataset]() .
-The model uses text embeddings to condition a U-Net architecture, which generates images corresponding to input text prompts.
+Dataset](https://quickdraw.withgoogle.com/data).
+The base diffusion model code is from [Hugging Face: The Annotated Diffusion Model](https://huggingface.co/blog/annotated-diffusion).
+It was modified in this project to work well on the Quick, Draw! dataset and take text embeddings as conditioning.
 The workflow includes:

 1. **Downloading and Processing** : Convert vector sketches in NDJSON format into rasterized images (`.npy` files).

 2. **Training** : A diffusion model conditioned on text embeddings derived from phrases.

 3. **Inference** : Generate rasterized images conditioned on textual prompts.

 4. **Visualization** : Plot and animate the diffusion process.

 ---

 ## Key Features

 - Processes Quick, Draw! vector images into 28x28 rasterized images.

 - Text conditioning using **BERT embeddings** .

 - Implements a **U-Net-based diffusion model** for generating images.

 - Supports model training, inference, and visualization of generated results.

 ---

 ## File Structure

 ```graphql
 text-to-image/